YSF-web3/safeflows.ai/README.md

 - **Streamlined Interfaces**: Intuitive dashboards that simplify complex data for user clarity.
 - **Future-Ready Architecture**: Designed for multi-chain support, ensuring scalability and adaptability.

 ## **Driving Innovation**

-Innovation is at the heart of SafeFlows.ai’s mission to redefine how users engage with DeFi risk management:
+Innovation is at the heart of SafeFlows.ai's mission to redefine how users engage with DeFi risk management:
 - **Blockchain**: Solana SDK with Web3.js and Anchor.
 - **Backend**: Node.js (Express.js).
 - **Frontend**: React.js with Material-UI.